 1. Latitude and Area covered

-This biome is only located in Northern Hemispheres at latitudes between 60° and 50° North.
-The forest stretches in a belt pattern across the Northern hemisphere covering approximately 100 million acres of land.
+This biome is only located in the Northern Hemispheres at latitudes between 60° and 50° North.
+The forest stretches in a belt pattern across the Northern Hemisphere covering approximately 100 million acres of land.

-Due to the ability of the plants found in this forest to survive in snowy or extremely cold temperatures, the location of the boreal forest can be seen to be between the temperate deciduous forests that are located on the South Side and the Tundra located on the North.
+Due to the ability of the plants found in this forest to survive in snowy or extremely cold temperatures, the location of the Boreal forest can be seen to be between the temperate deciduous forests located on the South Side and the Tundra located on the North.

 2. Northern America Forest Cover

-The boreal forest in Northern America extends across the continent from the east side at Labrador to the west side at Alaska.
+The Boreal forest in Northern America extends across the continent from the east side of Labrador to the west side of Alaska.
 The estimated area covered from the North side of the continent to the South is 2,000 kilometers.
-Canada alone is covered by 24% of the forest while America contains 11% of the boreal forest coverage.
+Canada alone is covered by 24% of the forest while America contains 11% of the Boreal forest coverage.

 3. Europe and Asia Forest Cover

 The melting of the snow between storms is slowed down by the strong winds that blow across the forest.
 During summers the temperatures change drastically and can be moderately hot.
-The temperature may rise to an average of 20°F to 70°F. The highest temperatures ever recorded is 80°F. Summers can be summarized as short, cool and moist.
+The temperature may rise to an average of 20°F to 70°F. The highest temperature ever recorded is 80°F. Summers can be summarized as short, cool, and moist.

-The precipitation of the boreal forest is noticed in form of snow falling in the winter and rain during the short summer period.
+The precipitation of the Boreal forest is noticed in the form of snow falling in the winter and rain during the short summer period.
 The forest has areas that are permanently frozen whereas other areas are moist due to the expansive spongy moss undergrowth that soaks up the excessive water.

-Most of the rainwater and melted snow finds its way into wetlands where they are trapped and stored.
+Most of the rainwater and melted snow find their way into wetlands where they are trapped and stored.
 Permafrost may occur in some areas where the ground becomes permanently frozen preventing plant growth.

 Furthermore, the snow cover is an extremely good insulator and can provide enough warm shelter for the animals below it.
-The hanging tree branches and massive coverage of tree slow down the wind that would have caused the climatic temperatures within the forest to fall drastically.
+The hanging tree branches and massive coverage of trees slow down the wind which would have caused the climatic temperatures within the forest to fall drastically.

 After every 2 to 3 years most of the conifers usually lose their needle-like leaves, however, some like the spruce keep theirs for approximately 8 to 9 years.
 Others lose their needle-like leaves after every year such as the Larch and Tamarack.